vinay-EIP/EIP-session-6-Assignment/README.md

 # Conclutions:

-1. When the punctuation like " ' " and " " " and still retained in the data, the model was able to predict direct speech sentences as well.
+## 1. When the punctuation like " ' " and " " " and still retained in the data, the model was able to predict direct speech sentences as well.
 SO work can be done on this as well

-2. Character level text generation will require larger network and more epochs to learn well.
+## 2. Character level text generation will require larger network and more epochs to learn well.
 So the idea of iteration through the sentence was helpful and verified

+## 3. Pre padding sequences actually didn't help as it gives too many unwanted white spaces in its outout

+## 4. When using smaller sequences, say 20 instead of 100 (as done in the second case), the output text predected in that proper both semantically and grammatically